 At the end of 2016 I finally reached the finish line and published my first children’s picture book, Len Legsworth, through Make Work Play – a new self-initiated, product-based arm of Raw – which was a dream come true for me.
-I teamed up with the amazing illustrator and Creative Pep Talk creator, Andy J. Miller, on the book and we both worked on it alongside our other projects throughout the year.
+I teamed up with the brilliant illustrator and Creative Pep Talk creator, Andy J. Miller, on the book and we both worked on it alongside our other projects throughout the year.

 The story follows Len, an average spider, through the seasons up to Christmas, his favourite time of year.
 After taking a nap in the decorations box, he ends up trapped and left in the attic with no way out.
 A special act of kindness later and a little fairy magic, Len realises how precious his freedom is and how friendship can be found in the most unexpected places.

 It’s a story I had hidden away for years and I really wanted to go through the whole process of self-publishing and collaborating with an illustrator to make my story into a physical book.
 I’ve spoken to lots of people who have ideas and stories stored away in their notebooks and find it hard to step out and get started.
 I felt exactly the same and it’s only through lots of research, help from collaborators, and support that I’ve been able to hold the finished book in my hands.

 I’ve included a few lessons here I’ve learnt along the way that could help you if you’re looking to get a book/zine/print project off the ground – if I can do it so can you!